tendermint/atom_one/README.md

 The PHOTON token shall be the only staking token for ICS2 staking.

-PHOTONs bonded for ICS2 hosting may vote in Cosmos Hub governance proposals.
+PHOTONs bonded for ICS2 hosting according to whitelisted ICS2A and ICS2B protocols may vote in Cosmos Hub governance proposals, but their vote altogether shall not exceed 50% of the voting power of the staked ATOMs.

 The PHOTON token shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.